 B.WEALTH MEASURES Actual Value This is determined by dividing the assessed valuation of taxable property of the dis- trict by the equalization rate(s) of the city, town(s), or village(s) that make up the school district.
 Actual Valuation is generally a larger figure than the assessed value.
 Assuming that the equalization rates have been accurately established, real property parcels of identical value, which have been assessed by diverse local standards, would have the same Actual Valuation.
 NOTE: Actual Valuation for State Aid purposes includes the Actual Value equivalent of payments in lieu of taxes determined pursuant to §485 of the Real Property Tax Law.
 However, §485 relates only to payments in lieu of taxes from a nuclear powered electric generating facility, and currently affects only a few districts in the state.
 Adjusted Gross Income/TWPU This is determined by dividing the adjusted gross income of the district by the total wealth pupil units of the district.
 It is a per pupil measurement of district income wealth.
 Alternate Pupil Wealth Ratio The alternate pupil wealth ratio is a measure of a district's income wealth per pupil compared to the state average.
 It is the number, computed to three decimals without rounding, obtained when the adjusted gross income per TWPU of the school district is divided by the statewide average adjusted gross income per TWPU.
 It and the pupil wealth ratio are used to calculate a combined wealth ratio.
 AFA Adjusted Foundation Amount.
 AFA equals the foundation amount multiplied by the Consumer Price Index multiplied by the Phase-In Foundation %, multiplied by the Regional Cost Index (RCI) multiplied by the Pupil Need Index (PNI).
 Please see the Foundation Aid section of this handbook for detailed information regarding the calculation of AFA.
 AV/RPNE Actual Valuation per Resident Public and Nonpublic Enrollment is a measure of the wealth of a district based on the number of pupils who are residents of the district, including resident pupils with disabilities attending approved private schools or the State operated schools at Rome and Batavia, and resident pupils placed in Special Act school districts.
 This is determined by dividing the Actual Value of the district by the total resident public and nonpublic enrollment of the district.
 AV/RWADA Actual Valuation per Resident Weighted Average Daily Attendance, is a per pupil measure of the wealth of a district based on the number of pupils who are residents of the district.
 This is determined by dividing the Actual Value of the district by the resident weighted average daily attendance of the district.
 AV/TWPU Actual Valuation per Total Wealth Pupil Units is a per pupil measure of the wealth of a district based on the number of pupils who are residents of a district.
 This is determined by dividing the Actual Value of the district's real property by the total wealth pupil units of the district.
-Combined Wealth Ratio District Adjusted Gross Income Adjusted gross income is determined for each individual district of the state by summing the verified New York State adjusted gross income reported by state individual taxpayers by their school district of residence, as verified through the State's income verification system.
+Combined Wealth Ratio A measure of a district's wealth taking into account both Actual Valuation of the district's real property and the income of residents of the district.
+It is the number, computed to three decimal places without rounding, obtained when 50 percent of the Pupil Wealth Ratio is added to 50 percent of the Alternate Pupil Wealth Ratio.
+District Adjusted Gross Income Adjusted gross income is determined for each individual district of the state by summing the verified New York State adjusted gross income reported by state individual taxpayers by their school district of residence, as verified through the State's income verification system.